angrykim/agusmakmun.github.io/_posts/2018-06-08-fictional_case_scenario_of_financial_abuse.md

 1. Charge $5, regardless of the payment amount, when using the first payment service among new users.

-2. Additional $5 charge when adding first credit card to n-wallet service.
+2. Additional $5 charge when adding first credit card to n-wallet service (only the condition 1 is satisfied).

 ~~~~